starch-uk/sca-extra/PLAN.md

 - [ ] All P1 rules have comprehensive tests (positive + negative)
 - [ ] Test infrastructure is set up and working
-- [ ] npm test runs successfully for all implemented tests
+- [ ] pnpm test runs successfully for all implemented tests
 - [ ] Documentation is complete and accurate
 - [ ] All rulesets validate against PMD schema
 - [ ] All XML rulesets are formatted with Prettier